 If you accept credit cards already, you can contact your processor for information about their program.
 Generally, processors offer closed loop gift cards, meaning they can only be redeemed at your business.

-Many processing companies offer the choice of pre-designed cards that can be minimally customized with your business name or fully customizable cards that match your brand.
+Many processing companies offer the choice of pre-designed cards that you can minimally customize with your business name, or fully customizable cards that match your brand.
 Some companies also offer signage and display racks to draw attention to your gift cards and promote sales.

 When you go through your credit card processor, you can usually get up and running with a program in a few business days.
 However, it’s a good idea to get started well in advance of major gift-giving occasions, like graduations and holidays.
-Remember that as those days get closer, more businesses will be placing orders for gift cards with processors or starting programs, so it’s best to have everything you need long before your expected high sales days.
+Remember that as those days get closer, more businesses will be placing orders for gift cards with processors.
+It’s best to have everything you need long before your expected high sales days.

 Looking for a credit card processor that offers a gift card program?
 Use CardFellow’s free quote request tool to see pricing from leading processors.